patrickstuchlik/patrickstuchlik.github.io/index.md

 homepage: true
 ---

 Hello!
-Welcome to my page!
+Welcome to my webpage, where I will be posting my own individual data science projects.
+Click through to see what I've been working on, or my GitHub, etc. Thank you for coming!